CompNet/RugbyScope/README.md

 </p>

 Note that the retrieval part of this source code is provided mainly for documentation purposes: it was originally tailored to work with a certain configuration of our sources, taken at a certain point in time.
 These sources are live material, and it is very unlikely that scripts will still work in the future, due to their unpredictable evolution.
+The RugbyScope data is also available on [Zenodo](http://doi.org/10.5281/zenodo.21476473).

-If you use this source code or the associated data, please cite <!--[[LO'26](#references)]-->:
+If you use this source code or the associated data, please cite [[LO'26](#references)]:

+TODO
 <!--```bibtex
 @Article{Labatut2026,
   ....